NO. OF CREDITS:

 Assignment #3: Know the Issues

 Read pages 1-8 of The Safe Space Kit: Guide to Supporting Lesbian, Gay, Bisexual, Transgender, and Queer Students In Your School.
 (Linked below)

-Answer questions 1-8 on page 7 and 8.
+In an interview-style, you will be answering questions 1-8 on page 7 and 8.
 QUESTIONS 9 or 10 ARE COMPLETELY OPTIONAL - you do not have to answer them.
 In 250-500 words post your answers in the field below.

 Assignment #4: Understanding Terminology & Etiquette

 Review the assignment “Vocabulary Extravaganza” from the website thesafezoneproject.com using the link below.
 Feel free to use this as a resource in your classroom and edit according to your age group and their needs.
 Write a 1/2-1 page response reflecting on terms you knew, ones you had heard of but didn't know the meaning of and terms you never heard of before.
 You may choose to tally up words for each category (known, heard of but don't know, don't know/never heard of) or select a few specific terms an elaborate on your knowledge, or lack thereof!

 “The Genderbread Person” from the blog “itspronouncedmetrosexual” has received a lot of attention from the media.
 Reviews are mixed.
 Read the blog post on The Genderbread Person v3.3 to learn how this diagram can be used to describe the not-so-easy-to-understand four characteristics of gender: biology, identity, sexual orientation and expression.

 For additional information: watch any videos under "additional resources" that catch your attention.

 In the comment section , post your thoughts in 250+ words and respond to at least one other response about “The Genderbread Person v3.3”.